Chris Snelling: Philadelphia Phillies

 With a crowded outfield, the Rays traded Snelling to the Philadelphia Phillies for cash considerations on November 20, 2007.
 The Phillies sent him outright to the minors on March 28, 2008.

 On April 12, 2008, Snelling was recalled from the minor leagues by the Phillies after an injury to Shane Victorino.
 Despite getting only 4 AB, he had two very key hits for the Phillies who won the division by just three games.
 On April 15, he hit a pinch hit, first pitch HR off Houston Astros closer José Valverde in the 9th inning with his team down three runs.
 The Phillies scored three more runs in the inning and won the game.
 On June 6, he hit a pinch hit double to lead off the top of the 10th inning against the Atlanta Braves.
 The Phillies scored two runs in the inning and won the game.

 He was designated for assignment on June 7.
 He spent most of the season with the Phillies' Triple-A affiliate, the Lehigh Valley IronPigs.

 San Diego Padres

 Snelling signed a minor league deal with San Diego Padres on March 14, 2009.

 Pittsburgh Pirates

 On June 10, 2009, Snelling was traded to the Pittsburgh Pirates for future considerations, but was released after Ryan Doumit was activated.

-He played the rest of the season with the Monterrey Sultanes in the Mexican League.
+Sultanes de Monterrey

+On April 8, 2009, Snelling signed with the Sultanes de Monterrey of the Mexican League.
+He was released on June 9.
+In 49 games he hit .324/.435/.520 with 5 home runs and 29 RBIs.